 - Interpersonal Relations: The kind of relations that an employee holds in an organization has a huge impact on the level of satisfaction they have at their job.
 One bad relation either with their manager, colleague or team member can cause bad employee satisfaction.

 However, these factors will not ensure employee satisfaction.
 But, if these are not met, it will definitely lead to dissatisfaction and that's the last thing you need.

 The other aspect of Herzberg's theory is that of motivation factors which are closely related to employee engagement.
 Motivation factors include:

-Herzberg’s theory describes the difference between employee satisfaction.
-Now it is up to you take the crayon and draw the line between the two and ace the employee experience at your organization.
+Herzberg's theory describes the difference between employee satisfaction.
+Now it is up to you take the crayon and draw the line between Employee Satisfaction v/s Employee Engagement and ace the employee experience at your organization.